For moderate to severe patients 12+ years not adequately controlled with other systemic drugs, including biologics.1

 Gastrointestinal Perforations1: Gastrointestinal perforations have been reported in clinical trials with RINVOQ.
 Monitor RINVOQ-treated patients who may be at risk for gastrointestinal perforation (eg, patients with a history of diverticulitis or taking NSAIDs or corticosteroids).
 Promptly evaluate patients presenting with new onset abdominal pain for early identification of gastrointestinal perforation.

 Vaccination1: Avoid use of live vaccines during, or immediately prior to, RINVOQ therapy.
-Prior to initiating RINVOQ, patients should be brought up to date with all immunizations, including prophylactic zoster vaccinations, in agreement with current immunization guidelines.
+Prior to initiating RINVOQ, patients should be brought up to date on all immunizations, including prophylactic varicella zoster or herpes zoster vaccinations, in agreement with current immunization guidelines.

 STUDY DESIGNS